Dhwani20/Software-Dev-Team-Project/README.md

 The game was created in Unity and is currently compatible with Mac.
 Later versions will be compatible with PC and Android.

 ### Organization of repo:
 The project source code, assests, dependencies, and test cases are located on our GitHub page under LAWKI.
-This folder also contains compiled versions of the game for Mac and Windows as LAWKI_Mac and Windows_LAWKI, respectively, located in folders LAWKI_Mac.app and LAWKI_PC.app, respectively.
+This folder also contains compiled versions of the game for Mac and Windows as LAWKI_Mac.exe and Windows_LAWKI.exe, respectively, located in folders LAWKI_Mac.app and LAWKI_PC.app, respectively.
 Documentation on how to initiation automaticing testing of LAWKI is located in the TESTING.md file.

 ### Build, Run, and Test code:
 Building: Clone this repo and import LAWKI into Unity.
 Click File --> Build Setting.
 Select the intended platform and click Switch Platform if necessary.
 Then select Build.
 On the right hand side, specify the Target Platform.
 Select Build and Unity will compile a run file for the intended platform.